ETH-DISCO/cluster-tutorial/README.md

 # 3. Submit batch jobs

-Job submission works through the Slurm `sbatch` command.

-Here's a simple example on how to run a simple MNIST Pytorch script both on the cluster as a single job and as an array job:
+Here's a simple example on how to run a simple MNIST Pytorch script through Slurm:

 ```bash
 cd /itet-stor/<username>/net_scratch/cluster # ... copy your files here